ScaleTrains.com (China) EMD SD40-2

 Clearly this is a huge problem since that fuel tank is going to bottom out on any sort of track unevenness.
 IE, unless your layout is 100% flat and your track is laid 100% flawlessly (which maybe applies to three people in the whole world), this is not going to be a runnable model as delivered.
 Making matters worse, many of these models were poorly assembled and come with the fuel tank already touching the rails!
 Vis -

 Now, to their credit, STC owned up to this problem fairly early on and issued a set of Repair Instructions for these models.
 But know this - the tiny little screws that hold the fuel tank in place are screwed in using some sort of thread locker and are absolutely impossible to remove without damaging the heads (at least for me), thus making most of STC's repair suggestions impossible (again, at least for me).
 What I wound up doing was grinding the bottom of the fuel tank to provide some clearance (yikes).
-So yeah, ultimately not a model that I can recommend purchasing (not unless you have faith in your luck, faith in your layout, or faith in your repair skills).
+The good news is that the problem was fully addressed starting with the second production run.
+First off, the screws were shortened such that they no longer bottom out before the tank is on all the way.
+Also, there is less paint on the bottom of the chassis, so it no longer puckers at the screw points.
+The end result is a noticeable amount of daylight between the bottom of the fuel tank and the rails, so all should be good going forward.
+Just avoid those stinkers from the first production run!

 Prototype -